Working Groups on Inclusive Entrepreneurship

 - create a meaningful positive impact by the School with the local community.

-During spring semester 2023, working groups will develop preliminary feasibility studies and strategic plans related to a collaborative community-related project of their own design or in the following proposed areas:
+During spring semester 2023, working groups developed preliminary feasibility studies and strategic plans related to a collaborative community-related project of their own design or in the following proposed areas:

 - developing a neighborhood economic opportunity map in Harlem and Upper Manhattan;